juniorsgithub/resupply-script/README.md

 the `loadouts.cfg.X` settings.
 If you are sure you're not breaking anything, you can put it anywhere you like.

-### My loadouts are not being saved.

-Saving is done with `exec loadouts/save`.
-It should be called automatically with the command TF2 uses to exit.
-If you close the game in some other way (ALT F4, closing the window, etc.), this command doesn't get executed.
-It is also possible (but unlikely) that a custom HUD may use a different command that doesn't work.
-You can always save manually by executing the save script yourself.

-### How does it work?

-When saving, console logging is enabled
-(`con_logfile cfg/saved_loadouts.txt`) and current loadouts are echoed to the console, which gets them written into that file.
-When loading loadouts, the file is executed (`exec saved_loadouts.txt`) and it sets active loadouts.

 ### Doesn't it break when item servers are down?

 Yup.